doctor500/cv/index.md

 Passionate as an Application Developer since 2011 in various web application development with soft skills that I built up from 5-year organizational experience in analytical thinking, problem-solving, and collaboration.

 Since 2018, I've successfully delivered automation-based innovation to solve business problems for more than 10 professional projects.
 Now I'm focused on Infrastructure & Automation by implementing the DevOps culture to improve Software Engineer productivity.

-## Professional Experience

-`2021 - Now`
-__DevOps Engineer__, Gojek - GoTo Financial, Jakarta

-*(Nov 2021 - Now)*

-Part Commerce Enablement - Developer Experience (CE DevX) Team.
-Some key contributions so far:
-- 1) Implemented version control for AWS legacy infrastructure using reverse IaC method
-- 2) Led the sharing sessions for inside and outside DevX to disseminate each member's expertise and knowledge
-- 3) Implemented End-to-end Hashicorp Vault using Operator Pattern
-- 4) Collaborated with DevX and feature teams to reduce development infrastructure costs on AWS, resulting in up to 50% reduction of AWS cost on an hourly basis
-- 5) Managed and maintained Gitlab-based CI/CD & Runner
-- 6) Collaborated intensively with feature teams during the on-call schedule, making sure our infrastructure availability using Prometheus and Grafana as the monitoring stack

-`2020 - 2021`
-__Release Engineer__, Pegipegi

-*(Mar 2020 - Oct 2021)*

-Part of Pegipegi's functional team.
-Focus on software engineering concerned with the compilation, assembly, and delivery of source code into finished products or other software components.
-Some key contributions:
-- 1) Design architecture of container-based Jenkins and create provisioning mechanism for Master & Agent in Kubernetes environment
-- 2) Create provisioning mechanism for Phabricator repository in Kubernetes environment
-- 3) Build pipelines to deploy application products in GCP & AWS environment
-- 4) Implement Jenkins's new pipeline mechanism from file-based to repo-based (Jenkins Shared Library) for better release standardization.
-- Maintain the operation of Pegipegi Engineering tools

-`2018 - 2020`
-__Data Center Staff__, Bina Nusantara - IT Division

-*(Mar 2018 - Feb 2020)*

-Collaborate in Data Center & IT Infrastructure group to Help Binus IT Operational Process.
-Some key contributions:
-- 1) Creating data report, transformation, and analysis, especially in PDDikti reporting process
-- 2) Creating automation of technical processes for data synchronization and data analyst
-- 3) Developing an application to automate the PDDikti data analysis process
-- 4) Improving network infrastructure by creating system integration
-- 5) Troubleshooting application & core systems in the production environment

-`2016 - 2019`
-__Freelance Web Developer__, Self Freelance

-*(Feb 2016 - Jan 2019)*

-Developing & Design web-based applications based on user's requirements for several companies & organizations:
-- 1) PT.
-Tri Jaya Samudera (Feb 2016)
-- 2) SMAN 7 Kota Bekasi (Jul 2016 - Aug 2016)
-- 3) PT.
-Inspirasi Digital Elevasi (Jul 2018 - Aug 2018)

 ### Technical Skill